-The 2023 Bonds will bear interest at fixed rates to maturity or to the date, if any, on which the 2023 Bonds are purchased upon mandatory tender at the option of the Corporation.
-The 2023 Bonds will mature on the dates and in the amounts set forth on the inside cover pages of this Official Statement.
-U.S. Bank Trust Company, National Association is the Trustee for the Bonds, including the 2023 Bonds.
+The 2025 Bonds will bear interest at fixed rates to maturity or to the date, if any, on which the 2025 Bonds are purchased upon mandatory tender at the option of the Corporation.
+The 2025 Bonds will mature on the dates and in the amounts set forth on the inside cover pages of this Official Statement.
+U.S. Bank Trust Company, National Association is the Trustee for the Bonds, including the 2025 Bonds.

-The 2023 Bonds will be dated the date of delivery thereof and will be issued as fully registered bonds in denominations of \$5,000 or any integral multiple thereof.
-Interest on the 2023 Bonds will accrue from their dated date and be payable on February 1 and August 1 in each year, commencing February 1, 2024, and on any redemption date or mandatory tender date, at the rates per annum set forth on the inside cover pages of this Official Statement.
-Interest on the 2023 Bonds will be computed on the basis of a 360-day year consisting of twelve 30-day months.
+The 2025 Bonds will be dated the date of delivery thereof and will be issued as fully registered bonds in denominations of \$5,000 or any integral multiple thereof.
+Interest on the 2025 Bonds will accrue from their dated date and be payable on February 1 and August 1 in each year, commencing February 1, 2026, and on any redemption date or mandatory tender date, at the rates per annum set forth on the inside cover pages of this Official Statement.
+Interest on the 2025 Bonds will be computed on the basis of a 360-day year consisting of twelve 30-day months.

-The 2023 Bonds are subject to optional redemption or mandatory tender at the option of the Corporation, special optional redemption or special mandatory tender at the option of the Corporation and sinking fund redemption prior to maturity, as described below.
+The 2025 Bonds are subject to optional redemption or mandatory tender at the option of the Corporation, special optional redemption or special mandatory tender at the option of the Corporation and sinking fund redemption prior to maturity, as described below.

-This Official Statement in general describes the 2023 Bonds only prior to the date, if any, on which the 2023 Bonds are purchased upon mandatory tender at the option of the Corporation.
+This Official Statement in general describes the 2025 Bonds only prior to the date, if any, on which the 2025 Bonds are purchased upon mandatory tender at the option of the Corporation.

-Optional Redemption or Mandatory Tender at the Option of the Corporation of 2023 Bonds
+Optional Redemption or Mandatory Tender at the Option of the Corporation of 2025 Bonds

-The 2023 Bonds are subject to redemption or mandatory tender for purchase, at the option of the Corporation, in whole or in part, from any source, at any time prior to maturity on or after August 1, 2031, at a Redemption Price or Purchase Price, as applicable, equal to one hundred percent (100%) of the principal amount of the 2023 Bonds or portions thereof to be so redeemed or purchased, plus accrued interest to the Redemption Date or purchase date.
+The 2025 Bonds are subject to redemption or mandatory tender for purchase, at the option of the Corporation, in whole or in part, from any source, at any time prior to maturity on or after (i) with respect to the 2025 Series A Bonds, August 1, 2032 and (ii) with respect to the 2025 Series B Bonds, August 1, 2033, at a Redemption Price or Purchase Price, as applicable, equal to one hundred percent (100%) of the principal amount of the 2025 Bonds or portions thereof to be so redeemed or purchased, plus accrued interest to the Redemption Date or purchase date.

-Special Optional Redemption or Special Mandatory Tender at the Option of the Corporation of 2023 Bonds
+Special Optional Redemption or Special Mandatory Tender at the Option of the Corporation of 2025 Bonds

-The 2023 Bonds are subject to special redemption or special mandatory tender for purchase, at the option of the Corporation, in whole or in part, at any time prior to maturity, at a Redemption Price or Purchase Price, as applicable, equal to one hundred percent (100%) of the principal amount of the 2023 Bonds or portions thereof to be so redeemed or purchased, plus accrued interest to the Redemption Date or purchase date, from any source other than: (i) Voluntary Sale Proceeds[†]; (ii) proceeds of bonds issued, or caused to be issued, by the Corporation for the purpose of refunding all or a portion of the 2023 Bonds or refinancing all or a portion of any Mortgage Loan ("Refunding Bonds"), except that the proceeds of Refunding Bonds described in the succeeding paragraph may be applied to the special redemption or special mandatory tender for purchase of the 2023 Bonds; or (iii) any other unencumbered funds of the Corporation not subject to the lien of the Resolutions.
+The 2025 Bonds are subject to special redemption or special mandatory tender for purchase, at the option of the Corporation, in whole or in part, at any time prior to maturity, at a Redemption Price or Purchase Price, as applicable, equal to one hundred percent (100%) of the principal amount of the 2025 Bonds or portions thereof to be so redeemed or purchased, plus accrued interest to the Redemption Date or purchase date, from any source other than: (i) Voluntary Sale Proceeds†; (ii) proceeds of bonds issued, or caused to be issued, by the Corporation for the purpose of refunding all or a portion of the 2025 Bonds or refinancing all or a portion of any Mortgage Loan ("Refunding Bonds"), except that the proceeds of Refunding Bonds described in the succeeding paragraph may be applied to the special redemption or

-^{† &}quot;Voluntary Sale Proceeds" means the proceeds of the sale, assignment, endorsement or other disposition of any Mortgage Loan (including the 2023 Mortgage Loan), except a sale, assignment, endorsement or other disposition required pursuant to the General Resolution in the event of a default under the General Resolution or made when, in the sole judgment of the Corporation, such Mortgage Loan is in default.
+&lt;sup>† "Voluntary Sale Proceeds" means the proceeds of the sale, assignment, endorsement or other disposition of any Mortgage Loan (including any 2025 Mortgage Loan), except a sale, assignment, endorsement or other disposition required pursuant to the General Resolution in the event of a default under the General Resolution or made when, in the sole judgment of the Corporation, such Mortgage Loan is in default.